tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 From the client side, the commit process is easy, you can see we use a [`TwoPhaseCommitter`](https://github.com/tikv/client-rust/blob/fe765f191115d5ca0eb05275e45e086c2276c2ed/src/transaction/transaction.rs#L249) to do the commit job, and what it does is just as the [Percolator](https://research.google/pubs/pub36726/) paper says: [`prewrite`](https://github.com/tikv/client-rust/blob/fe765f191115d5ca0eb05275e45e086c2276c2ed/src/transaction/transaction.rs#L278), [`commit_primary`](https://github.com/tikv/client-rust/blob/fe765f191115d5ca0eb05275e45e086c2276c2ed/src/transaction/transaction.rs#L293) and finally [`commit_secondary`](https://github.com/tikv/client-rust/blob/fe765f191115d5ca0eb05275e45e086c2276c2ed/src/transaction/transaction.rs#L310).

 #### AcquirePessimisticLock

+This is used in the pessimistic transaction handling.
+It locks certain keys to prevent them from being changed by other transactions.

 This one does not exists in client-rust for now, so you have to read TiDB's code [here](https://github.com/pingcap/tidb/blob/3748eb920300bd4bc0917ce852a14d90e8e0fafa/store/tikv/pessimistic.go#L58).